Architect license requirements in 2024

-Depending on their location and work, architects may also need to purchase a certain amount of insurance and bonding to meet government requirements and keep themselves financially protected.
+Depending on their location and architectural services, architects may also need to purchase a certain amount of insurance and bonding to meet government requirements and keep themselves financially protected.

 Do you need a license to be an architect?